 In this article, you will learn about the investments that not only help you save tax, but also help you earn tax-free income.

-Want to know more about tax planning?
+Want to know more about Investment Planning and tax planning?
 We at IndianMoney.com will make it easy for you.
 Just give us a missed call on 022 6181 6111 to explore our unique Free Advisory Service.
 IndianMoney.com is not a seller of any financial products.
 We only provide FREE financial advice/education to ensure that you are not misguided while buying any kind of financial products.

 The equity-linked saving scheme is a type of equity diversified mutual fund.
 ELSS enjoys the Exempt, Exempt, Exempt (EEE) benefit.
 The investment you make in ELSS will be tax exempt up to Rs 1.5 Lakhs a year under Section 80C.
 The returns and the money you get at withdrawal are tax-free.